guoyu07/meta64/src/main/resources/static/landing-page.md

-## Meta64: Open-Source Portal and Content Repository
+## Meta64: Open-Source CMS/Portal
-Meta64 is an Open Source "Mobile First" Wiki-type content repository (or CMS) built on Apache Oak JCR and MongoDb with Google Polymer-based front-end.
+Meta64 is an Open Source "Mobile First" Wiki-type content repository (or CMS) built on Apache Oak JCR and MongoDb back-end (on Java SpringBoot), with Google Polymer-based front-end.
+The meta64.com website itself is running an instance of the meta64 portal software.
+In other words, this is not just documentation *about* meta64, but it *actually is* a meta64 node that you are now viewing.

 The **meta64.com** website is currently geared towards the web developer audience, and the development of the platform; but the technology itself is a platform for building portals.
 This "Portal Platform" allows users to signup and create accounts where they can host content.
 The content can be any kind of text, data, images, and/or binaries, and can be shared to other users, who can then browse and/or edit the content collaboratively.
-The goal is to create a portal that is somewhat similar to Wikipedia (collaborative editing and sharing of markdown), but having many Social Media-types of capabilities.
+The goal is to create a portal that is somewhat similar to Wikipedia (collaborative editing and sharing), but having many Social Media-types of capabilities.
 Another goal, from a technology standpoint, was to use only content repository open-standards for data, open source APIs, highly scalable data storage, and a very modern Mobile front end.

 ## Technology Stack
-* Client: Google Polymer (Web Components), HTML, CSS, Javascript, Ajax
+* Web App: Google Polymer (Web Components), JavaScript, JQuery, JSON/Ajax
 * Server: Java, SpringBoot, Apache Oak JCR, Lucene, MongoDb, Tomcat Embedded

 ## Links